A nearly-neutral biallelic Moran model with biased mutation and linear and quadratic selection: The boundary-mutation Moran model and diffusion approximations

 where the scaled rate $\beta\theta$ is the mutation rate towards the focal allele (with $\theta$ denoting the mutation rate, $\beta$ the bias) and $(1-\beta)\theta$ the mutation rate away from it.

-Note that Moran models are discrete in time.
 As with the Wright-Fisher model \citep[][chapter~4]{Ewen04}, Kolmogorov forward and backward equations can be derived with the Moran model; with the decoupled mutation-drift Moran model using only the first and second symmetric derivatives \citep{Berg17}.
 This is particularly relevant because standard population genetic results were derived by Kimura using the Kolmogorov backward equation, such as formulas for fixation probabilities \citep{Kimu62} and heterozygosity \citep{Kimu69a}.
 Inference based on the decoupled Moran model thus converges to these classic diffusion results \citep{Ethe09}.
 In particular, the beta-binomial is also the distribution of a sample of size $M$ from the population in the diffusion limit.

 The boundary-mutation Moran model with mutation bias has thus far been studied for the case of either neutral evolution or linear selection \citep{Vogl12,Vogl15,Berg17}.
 The neutral boundary-mutation Moran model \citep{Vogl12} was originally introduced as a simplified decoupled Moran model, with the additional assumption that overall scaled mutation rates $\theta$ are sufficiently small such that mutations only occur at the monomorphic boundaries.
 The interior transitions of polymorphic sites are due to drift (or selection and drift).
 It is straightforward to derive the equilibrium distribution of the neutral equilibrium boundary-mutation Moran model \citep{Vogl12,Vogl15}.